BryanF23/A02/README.md

 4. Click "Create repository."

 1. Open WebStorm.
-2. Click on "Get from VCS" or "Checkout from Version Control" on the welcome screen, or go to `VCS -> Get from Version Control` in the menu.
+2. Click on "Get from VCS" or "Checkout from Version Control" on the welcome screen, or go to VCS and Get from Version Control in the menu.
 3. Choose Git from the dropdown.
 4. Paste the URL of the GitHub repository you want to clone.
 5. Choose a directory where you want to save the repository.